People-Focused Solutions to Demand Planning

-The effects of improved demand planning are spread across the business, yielding less inventory waste and higher customer fill rate.
+The benefits of improved demand forecasting are felt across the business, resulting in lower inventory waste, reduced storage cost, and higher fill rate.

-Because it is hard to quantify, many businesses don’t realize the cost of a poorly-executed demand planning process.
+Because it is hard to measure, many businesses don’t realize the true cost of a poorly-executed demand planning process.

 How I Help: